Jerry Sullivan reflects on passing of Bills Wall of Famer Mike Stratton

 ORCHARD PARK, N.Y.
 (WIVB) — Mike Stratton was one of the best defenders ever to play for the Buffalo Bills, a six-time AFL all-star and three-time all-Pro who played 11 years at linebacker in Buffalo.

-But Stratton, who died on Wednesday of heart complications after a recent fall, was best known for a single play, a tackle so resounding and significant that it has been known as the “Hit Heard ‘Round the World’ for more than half a century.
+But Stratton, who died on Wednesday at age 78 of heart complications after a recent fall, was best known for a single play, a tackle so resounding and significant that it has been known as the “Hit Heard ‘Round the World’ for more than half a century.

 The Bills were trailing the Chargers, 7-0, early in the 1964 AFL title game at War Memorial Stadium when Stratton crushed Lincoln the instant he received a short pass, driving his shoulder into the San Diego star and knocking him out of the game with cracked ribs.